Khan-rahman-web29/Rahman./README.md

 # Rahman.
-This is my first Git Repository author - Rahman khan
+This is my first Git Repository.
+Author - Rahman khan